aws-samples/emr-serverless-samples/examples/pyspark/dependencies/README.md

 This command builds the included `Dockerfile` and exports the resulting `pyspark_ge.tar.gz` file to your local filesystem.

+> **Note** The included [Dockerfile](./Dockerfile) builds for x86 - if you would like to build for Graviton, update the Dockerfile to use `linux/arm64` as the platform and see the [EMR Serverless architecture options](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/architecture.html) for more detail.

 ```shell
 # Enable BuildKit backend
 DOCKER_BUILDKIT=1 docker build --output . .